oSharpey/cyber-obsidian/year-1/OSCC/lesson-5/mlfq.md

 ### Priority Boost
 **Rule 5**:
-After some time period decided by the kernel programmer or user, move all the jobs to the highest priority
+After some time period decided by the kernel programmer or user, move all the jobs to the highest priority (This fixes problem 1 & 3 above)

 ### Improving CPU Usage Tracking
 **Rule 4 (revised)**:
 Once a uses up its time allotment (CPU time slice) at a given level (regardless of how many times its given up the CPU), its priority is reduced
+(Kills of gaming)

 ## Tuning MLFQ
 - **Setting up the parameters**
 	- How many queues are there
 	- How big is the time slice
+		- Time slice is usually in milliseconds (ms)
+		- Bases on a multiplier of the hardware timer
 	- How often to boost priority

 - **Mostly determined heuristically**